 A lot of advice on wearing color assumes that one uses the whole color wheel.
 People recommend choosing opposite colors for contrast, or choosing a triad of 3 colors evenly spaced around the color wheel.
 However, what about those of us who only wear colors from one half or one third of the color wheel?
 I wear green (cool green) to blue to purple to pink.
 I’ve applied the advice on contrasting colors in a limited way by pairing green with purple or pink (i.e., the opposite ends of my color range), but it seems difficult to wear more than one color at a time if choosing from the center of my color range.
 So if I wear blue, I’m stuck with only blue because my other colors seem too close to it.
 And then how many shades of blue to wear simultaneously?

 Monochrome and near-monochrome looks have been trendy for several years running, and yet there’s always some pushback.
 Since each human eye perceives color differently, outfits that combine colors that are close but not exact may look lovely to some and jarring to others.
 If you’re working with a palette that contains only related colors – or even a very small subset of the available colors – it can quickly become frustrating to attempt assembly of outfits that work, color-wise.
-I can’t say as I have any foolproof tips – especially since I consider the whole color wheel to be my playground – but here are a few ideas.
+I can’t say as I have any foolproof tips, but here are a few ideas.